Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 - **Stack unwinding breaks**: If the callback panics or throws an exception, the unwinding mechanism won't be able to traverse back to the original stack properly, likely crashing the program.
 I've had some success with [catching panics](https://github.com/Palkovsky/stackaroo/blob/ea5425cec98ef44b8de67ed91c87a347b5f240e6/examples/panic.rs#L14) on Linux-based platforms, but it doesn't seem to work on Windows.
 - **Debuggers get confused**: Debugging tools will be confused by the non-standard stack layout.
-- **No recursive swaps**: You cannot swap stacks within an already stack-swapped function—the static variables are already in use.
+- **No recursive swaps**: You cannot swap stacks within an already stack-swapped function - the static variables are already in use.
 Working around this would require extensive inline assembly, reducing portability.
+- **Possibly breaks exploit-prevention solutions?**: If I were developing one, I'd be checking if the **`rsp`** falls into an expected memory range.

 Despite these limitations, the technique remains valuable in constrained environments where other solutions aren't feasible.

 # Finale: [Stackaroo](https://github.com/Palkovsky/stackaroo)

 After successfully using this technique in both user space and kernel modules, I packaged it into a reusable Rust library - **[stackaroo](https://github.com/Palkovsky/stackaroo)**.

-The library provides a clean API with support for x64 and ARM64 architectures, and includes a C FFI layer.
+The library provides a clean API with support for x64 and ARM64 architectures, and comes wiha a C FFI layer.
+You can learn more reading the [docs](https://docs.rs/stackaroo/latest/stackaroo/).